TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Typo3ConfVars/Index.rst

 File DefaultConfiguration.php
 =============================

-TYPO3 CMS comes with some default settings, which are defined in file :file:`typo3/sysext/core/Configuration/DefaultConfiguration.php`.
+TYPO3 comes with some default settings, which are defined in file :file:`typo3/sysext/core/Configuration/DefaultConfiguration.php`.

 This is the base configuration, the other files like :file:`LocalConfiguration.php`